 See Flowchart (131kB) of Grant Proposal Development and Transmittal Process.

-The Office of Sponsored Programs staff review the proposed budget to ensure accuracy and completeness.
+Sponsored Programs staff review the proposed budget to ensure accuracy and completeness.
 Office staff also check that all sponsor requirements are fulfilled and route the completed proposal, the Transmittal Checksheet, and necessary accompanying documents to the appropriate University offices for the required endorsements, signatures, and certifications.
 Office staff work to ensure that all circulated documents are returned promptly so that sufficient copies can be made for mailing or electronically submitted to the potential sponsor.
 Two weeks should be allowed to complete this process.

 The staff will do everything possible to get the proposal to the sponsor on time.
 However, as the amount of time for processing is reduced, so the chance for insurmountable obstacles increases.
 Certain parts of the review process lay outside of Sponsored Programs and, therefore, are subject to the schedules of other offices.
 Given sufficient lead time, the staff can compensate for these problems.
 Therefore, faculty should make every effort to provide the maximum time possible for Sponsored Programs to process and adequately review their proposals.
 Proposals received with less than one full working day prior to the send time are not eligible for submission.

 Deadline dates are strictly enforced by the sponsor and usually require that the proposal either be postmarked by the deadline date or received electronically by the deadline date.
 SP has funding to pay for overnight delivery and verifies delivery by tracking the proposal.

 Nearly all sponsoring agencies require online submission of proposals/applications.
 Although online submission has a number of benefits, it also creates some unique challenges: